 Based on current trends, DNO International expects third quarter production from its fields in Kurdistan, Oman and Yemen will reach record gross levels of around 85,000 barrels of oil equivalent per day (boepd), corresponding to an estimated Company Working Interest (CWI) production of 50,000 boepd.
 Gross production for full year 2012 was 67,238 boepd, corresponding to 38,354 boepd on a CWI basis.

 The Company expects third quarter revenues will be around NOK 750 million.

---- DNO International ASA is an Oslo-listed, Middle East and North Africa focused oil and gas company holding stakes in 17 licenses in various stages of exploration, development and production both onshore and offshore in the Kurdistan Region of Iraq, the Republic of Yemen, the Sultanate of Oman, the United Arab Emirates and the Tunisian Republic. http://www.dno.no ---
+--- DNO International ASA is an Oslo-listed, Middle East and North Africa focused oil and gas company holding stakes in 20 blocks in various stages of exploration, development and production both onshore and offshore in the Kurdistan Region of Iraq, the Republic of Yemen, the Sultanate of Oman, the United Arab Emirates, the Tunisian Republic and Somaliland.---

 DNO International ASA

 Queries: Bjorn Dale (firstname.lastname@example.org or tel: +47 909 79 889)

 This information is subject of the disclosure requirements acc. to §5-12 vphl (Norwegian Securities Trading Act)